 All postgraduate researchers are registered in the University’s Graduate School and housed in the faculty or department that is most appropriate for the project on which they are working.
 PGRs working on engineering projects are housed in the Department of Engineering.

-Advances in engineering are helping to develop the economy, protect our environment and shape the information society in the 21st Century.
-Our research in engineering is focused on six core themes, reflecting the interests of the engineering staff.
-Engineering is currently hosted by the Department of Computer Science, which provides the ideal opportunity for research of an interdisciplinary nature.
-Further information on the department’s research activities can be found on the research area webpage.
+Advances in engineering are helping to develop the economy, protect our environment and shape the informational society in the 21st century.
+Our research in engineering is focused on seven core themes, reflecting the interests of the engineering staff.
+Engineering is closely associated with the Department of Computer Science, which provides the ideal opportunity for research of an interdisciplinary nature.
+Further information on the Department’s research activities can be found on the research area webpage.

 The University particularly welcomes applications for studentships in the project areas outlined below.
 All PGRs will be supported by a supervisory team with appropriate expertise.
 Also, see the University’s research repository for further information on the research outputs of each member of staff.

-Please direct all enquiries about proposed projects on topics related to engineering Professor Ray Sheriff, Graduate School research degree contact for engineering, by emailing [email protected] stating the specific research theme/s of interest from the research themes list.
+In the first instance please direct all enquiries about proposed projects on topics related to Engineering to the Graduate School with Professor Ray Sheriff, Graduate School Research Degree contact for Engineering.

 - Energy harvesting